benjvi/benjvi.github.io/_posts/2016-03-13-tldr-kubecon.md

 categories: [technology]
 ---

 It was a great couple of days at Kubecon - so much going on, so many great speakers and so much to process!
-Surely I missed quite a lot, given that there was four tracks, but this is my summary and synthesis of some of the major (and minor) points that were being discussed.
+Surely I missed quite a lot, given that there was four tracks, but this is my summary and synthesis of some of the major (and minor) points that I learned.
 <!--more-->
 1. The short description of Kubernetes: "an opinionated framework for building distributed systems".
 Also the new Kubernetes overview [here](http://kubernetes.io/docs/whatisk8s/) is very good
 2. How Kubernetes differs from Docker swarm + compose: more opinionated and more feature-rich.
 Part of this comes from their provenance - Kubernetes defines its own APIs specifically for distributed systems whereas docker overloads/extends the existing APIs.